I Can’t Get Out Of Bed

 We all know the feeling…that feeling when you just can’t muster up the strength to get out of bed.
 Maybe it’s the work-week and your alarm just won’t shut up.
 Maybe it’s the weekend and you can’t find a good reason to plant your feet on the floor and make something out of the day.
 Whatever the situation, we can all relate.
 And for someone with depression, this can be especially difficult.

 And you know what?
 It may not be our fault.
-2013 study found that people with depression often times have disrupted circadian rhythms.
+A 2013 study found that people with depression often times have disrupted circadian rhythms.
 What does this mean?
 Well, this disruption is one of the main causes of morning depression.
 See, depression comes in many forms.
 Some people experience it during certain times of day; some during certain times a year; and others experience it on an ongoing basis.
 Some experience it once or twice, and some experience it over the course of their entire lifetimes.
 It is different for everyone, so don’t discount the will of that person who just can’t seem to get themselves out of bed.
 Maybe, just maybe, they are suffering more than you know.

 But there is hope!
 Whether you suffer from depression or not, here are some helpful tricks to win the morning.